 Another way to expand your market is by paying more attention to your online presence, though that’s certainly not the only benefit.
 In most industries, having a solid web presence is less of a recommendation and more of a prerequisite for success.

 Evaluate your current online marketing efforts including how you rank in popular search engines, a practice commonly referred to as search engine optimization (SEO); how you’re leveraging your social media accounts; and how you create and use content.
+Your marketing strategy should include milestones for social media and web metrics, such as being first place on Google or getting so many thousand followers.
+These kinds of smart business goals should be ingrained in your business plan.

 A website provides the opportunity for customers and clients to find you, but are you actively finding and engaging them?
 Networking can be an excellent way to gain brand awareness and make valuable connections, including with vendors, suppliers, and industry experts.